 It is also possible to stay in one of these two places and visit the other as a day trip.
 Stay in the Sounds and then head over to the mainland for a day of wine tasting (up to two hours by boat and vehicle) Or… stay in the vineyards and then head over to the Sounds for a day hike or boat cruise.

 For more active types, the Sounds also offer a beautiful hiking trail that takes up to five days, allowing you to stay in comfortable accommodations each night and transport your bags by water taxi.
 You can do just one day, hiking the part of the trail that interests you most, or do several days.
-You can even combine hiking with mountain biking and kayaking along different parts of the trail, if you wish.
+You can even combine hiking with mountain biking and kayaking along with different parts of the trail if you wish.
 With so many moorings, docks, and water taxi options, there are an infinite number of options to enjoy the track for all fitness levels.

-Of course, for those with enough time, our favorite way to enjoy the Marlborough area is to stay in both parts — inland amongst the vines for two or three nights, and then in the Sounds in a remote coastal lodge for another two or three nights.
+Of course, for those with enough time, our favorite way to enjoy the Marlborough area is to stay in both parts — inland amongst the vines for two or three nights and then in the Sounds in a remote coastal lodge for another two or three nights.
 That way, you can get the best of both worlds and have two very different experiences, close to one another!

-How to Get to Marlborough, New Zealand
+How to Get to Marlborough, New Zealand?

-You can reach Marlborough several different ways.
+You can reach Marlborough in several different ways.
 Probably the most popular is by rental car, from either Christchurch, Kaikoura, or Nelson.
 From Nelson, it’s about 2 hours to Blenheim or — our favorite route — about 2.5 hours via the Queen Charlotte Drive.
 From Christchurch, you can drive or take a train about five hours to Marlborough.
 From Kaikoura, which is between Christchurch and Blenheim, it’s about two hours driving or on a train.

 You can also reach Marlborough by boat or plane.
 From the North Island, a three-hour ferry runs from Wellington into the Sounds, landing at Picton just a thirty-minute drive from the vineyards or close to accommodations on the Sounds.
 There is also a domestic airport in Blenheim with regular flights to Auckland, Christchurch, Wellington, and Napier.

-What to Do in the Marlborough Region of New Zealand
+What to Do in the Marlborough Region of New Zealand:

 Wine and water!
 If it’s related to wine or water, then you can do it in the Marlborough Region of New Zealand.

-For wine, you can do full day tours as well as half day tours.
+For wine, you can do full-day tours as well as half-day tours.
 We highly recommend hiring an expert local guide and driver, to avoid drinking and driving, and also to learn about the wines as you taste them and get access to areas that are closed to the general public.
 The area is especially well known for its Sauvignon Blancs, which are among the most celebrated in the world.
-However, there are a number of other excellent varietals such as Cabernet Sauvignon, Pinot Noir and Chardonnay.
+However, there are a number of other excellent varietals such as Cabernet Sauvignon, Pinot Noir, and Chardonnay.
 For more info on wine touring in Marlborough, please check out our blog post about the wine regions of New Zealand.

 In the Sounds, options for enjoying the water include motorboat cruising, sailing, fishing, kayaking, canoeing, swimming, SCUBA diving, and our favorite — night swimming in phosphorescent algae!
 When conditions are right, you’ll find the water glowing in the dark.
 Dive off a jetty into the Sounds and watch the water around you light up.
 If land-based bioluminescence is more your style, then you’ll find a few small glowworm grottos nestled in the dense forest near your accommodations.

 In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking, or just swinging in a hammock.
-As mentioned above, this area is great of hiking no matter your fitness level.
+As mentioned above, this area is great for hiking no matter your fitness level.
 You can hike for two hours or five solid days — the choice is yours, with water taxis able to pick you up and drop you off anywhere along the trail.
-The trail follows the ridgeline above the Sounds, and extends from the tip of the Queen Charlotte Sound to Picton.
+The trail follows the ridgeline above the Sounds and extends from the tip of the Queen Charlotte Sound to Picton.
 Along the way, there are several accommodations ranging from small resorts to charming B&Bs to luxury lodges.
-Some guests hike in to each lodge, while others prefer to take a water taxi in and out to just one lodge, avoiding hiking altogether.
+Some guests hike into each lodge, while others prefer to take a water taxi in and out to just one lodge, avoiding hiking altogether.

-One of our favorite and most popular touring options in Marlborough involves half a day of wine tasting and half a day cruising on the Sounds to taste the local delicacy — greenshell mussels.
+One of our favorite and most popular touring options in Marlborough involves half a day of wine tasting and half a day cruising on the Sounds to taste the local delicacy — green shell mussels.
 That way, you get the best of both worlds.